Windermere and Bowness Tourist Information

 Situated on the A591, Windermere and Bowness are easily accessible from the M6 motorway, exiting at J36.

-Windermere Accommodation Windermere Attractions
+Windermere SteamerLake Windermere

 "Strikes a blow for Style and Intelligence" said the Times Literary Supplement.
 Winner of Local Food and Drink Award.